nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 .. image:: NXem.TopLevelDoc.FIB.svg
     :width: 100%

-**Fig. 2** - an example for a SEM with FIB capabilities Adding or flanging another column to an electron microscope equips it with focused-ion beam capabilites.
+**Fig. 2** - an example for a SEM with plasma FIB capabilities Adding or flanging another column to an electron microscope equips it with focused-ion beam capabilities.
 The design of this ibeam_column follows the design of the ebeam_column, a housing with technical components, such as the ion source, lenses, apertures, beam distortion and beam shaping components, and an own scan controller for guiding the ion beam towards the sample surface.
 Like in Fig. 1 the trajectory of the ion beam is simplified.